Kernix13/beginner-git-commands/GitHub.md

 3. Checks - The results of any automations applied to the pull request using GitHub Actions.
 That's for another exercise, though.
 4. Files Changed - A Diff view that easily shows the proposed changes in a before/after view.
 It also has options to add comments and reviews in context.

+### Basic steps

+1. Verify correct `base` and `compare` branches
+2. Assign a reviewer
+3. Leave a review
+4. Suggest changes
+5. Apply a suggested change

 When you create a PR, make sure to select the following options:

 - base: main